jesseduffield/lazygit/docs/Config.md

   # Re-fetch interval in seconds.
   # Auto-fetch can be disabled via option 'git.autoFetch'.
   fetchInterval: 60

+# If true, show a confirmation popup before quitting Lazygit
+confirmOnQuit: false

+# If true, exit Lazygit when the user presses escape in a context where there is nothing to cancel/close
+quitOnTopLevelReturn: false

 # Config relating to things outside of Lazygit like how files are opened, copying to clipboard, etc
 os: